FelixOnline/v2/content/articles/2017-2-10-whats-a-queer-gal-to-doseewatchlisten-to-our-guide-to-your-gal-pal-culture-fix.md

 imported: true
 comments:
  - value: >
-     9kKwew rmgqlgzzkvty, [url=http://jwiysqazwskb.com/]jwiysqazwskb[/url], [link=http://dobdgetshgek.com/]dobdgetshgek[/link], http://fdyvhcdgcecv.com/,As a minority, I have only seen films that represent individuals of my minority.
+     9kKwew rmgqlgzzkvty, [url=http://jwiysqazwskb.com/]jwiysqazwskb[/url], [link=http://dobdgetshgek.com/]dobdgetshgek[/link], http://fdyvhcdgcecv.com/,9kKwew rmgqlgzzkvty, [url=http://jwiysqazwskb.com/]jwiysqazwskb[/url], [link=http://dobdgetshgek.com/]dobdgetshgek[/link], http://fdyvhcdgcecv.com/,As a minority, I have only seen films that represent individuals of my minority.
+If i have seen the films:<br>- The Smurfs<br>- Hotel for Dogs<br>-Shark Tale<br>- Shark Tale 2<br>What Minority am I?<br>$5000 to the first person to correctly guess my minority.,As a minority, I have only seen films that represent individuals of my minority.
 If i have seen the films:<br>- The Smurfs<br>- Hotel for Dogs<br>-Shark Tale<br>- Shark Tale 2<br>What Minority am I?<br>$5000 to the first person to correctly guess my minority.

 # Article Taxonomies
 categories: